 Seventy-Two: Percentage of staff holding a master's degree or higher

 Over $1 million: Estimated amount of scholarship dollars received by Wilson graduates

 In addition to a rigorous and challenging math curriculum including two years of AP Calculus, Wilson offers four years of Computer Science and two years of Systems Dynamics and Modelling.
-We offer more than 20 art courses including AP Studio Arts, Woods and Metal Shop, Digital Media, and Ceramics.
-We offer 24 courses in the Performing Arts, including Theater, Band, and Choir and 24 AP courses that prepare students for more than 25 AP exams.
+We offer more than 20 art courses including AP Studio Arts, Woods and Metal Shop, and Ceramics.
+We offer 24 courses in the Performing Arts, including Theater, Band, and Choir.

 Wilson students are active in more than 60 clubs and activities including Mock Trial and Model UN.
-Wilson fields 23 teams in PIL and Recreational leagues, including men's and women's soccer, lacrosse, basketball, skiing and sailing.
+Wilson fields 23 teams in PIL and Recreational leagues, including men's and women's soccer, lacrosse, basketball, skiing, sailing, and dragonboats.

 A Parent's Perspective:

 “I'd like to take a moment to express my gratitude at the excellent education that my daughter, Kathryn Hampton-Wonder received while attending Portland Public Schools.
 Katie's years attending Markham Elementary, Jackson Middle School and Wilson High School have resulted in an outstanding Freshman year at Oregon State University where she has maintained a 4.0 grade point average.

 “I knew that Katie was an excellent student, so was pleased when she was awarded one of two Top Freshman Student Awards from the OSU Department of Chemistry.
 But when I learned that the other student was Nicholas Diaz-Hui, a boy that also attended Jackson and Wilson along with Katie, I was amazed.
 Out of 1000 freshman chemistry students, the Wilson cluster teachers grew the top two Chemistry freshmen!